Wadmodder/doom-edited-titlepic-widened/doom2-pwad/readme.md

 KOOLEST by Brian Baker and Rob Maxey

+The Last Marine (Doom X 1997 beta) by Melvin Flynt

 Lego Base (including Enhanced and Original Cut) by Russell Pearson

 MerDoom II by AceWingMan aka Brent Ted Peterson